 According to The American Legion, gold fringe has been used in American flags since the 1830s.
 In the late 1800s, it was adopted for use in the Army.
-All regiments of the U.S. Army began using American flags with gold fringe around this time.
+All regiments of the U.S. Army soon began using them.
 The U.S. Army Regulation Code even includes a section about the gold fringe.
-According to the Regulation Code, gold fringe should be used in American flags that are displayed either indoors or outdoors.
+According to the Code, gold fringe should be used in American flags that are displayed either indoors or outdoors.

 Of course, if you look through the U.S. Flag Code – the federal law governing the display, maintenance and retirement of the American flag – you won’t find any mention of gold fringe.
 Neither older versions of the U.S. Flag Code nor the current version mention anything about gold fringe.
 Considering that the U.S. Flag Code is designed specifically for the American flag, you might be wondering why it doesn’t mention anything about it.
 Unfortunately, it’s not known why the U.S. Flag Code doesn’t discuss the American flag’s gold fringe.
 We only know that it was originally used in American flags displayed by the U.S. Army.

 While the most probable theory regarding gold fringe is that it originated in the U.S. Army, another theory is that it’s used to designate Admiralty courts.
 An admiralty court is a court system that operates under martial law.
 In other words, it’s a military court that upholds law and order for a civilian population rather than the normal government or judicial system.
 You’ll often discover American flags with gold fringe in courtrooms throughout the United States.
 However, that doesn’t mean the gold fringe designates Admiralty courts in particular.
 There have been lawsuits filed in the past claiming the gold fringe designates them, but all of these lawsuits have been shot down.